Frequently Asked water quality questions

 Is it safer to have city water or well water?

 One is no safer than the other.
-If you have proper water treatment equipment installed in your home and have it tested on a consistent periodic basis, safety should not be a problem.
+Your city or town performs frequent testing and must report any health threat contaminants above the EPA limit.
+If your well has proper water treatment equipment installed in your home and you have it tested on a consistent periodic basis, safety should not be a problem.

 My water has a rotten-egg or sulfur smell and taste.
 What does that mean?